⚠️ Severe winter storms are now occurring more than twice as often as the 40-year average — and federal data tracking has been suspended.

 More Than Doubled

-Severe winter storms now occur at more than double the rate of the previous 40-year average — 1.25 per year versus fewer than 0.5 per year from 1981–2020.
+Severe winter storms now occur at more than double the rate of the previous 40-year average.

 💰